Turning insight into action: How Lyreco built a daily discipline of journey management

 aude

-At Beyond the Map 2025, Global Customer Experience Manager Aude Jacquemin took the stage to share how Lyreco, one of Europe’s largest workplace solutions providers, has been reshaping the way customer experience drives business value across 25 countries.
+At the Beyond the Map 2025 event, Aude Jacquemin, Global CX Manager, took to the stage to explain how Lyreco, one of Europe’s largest workplace solutions providers, wants to reshape the way customer experience generates business value in 25 countries.

 She opened her session titled “From Mapping to Managing: Putting Journeys at the Center of Decision-Making,” by addressing the elephant in the room: “We’ve all heard it: ‘Journey management doesn’t work for us.’
 And honestly?
 I agree.
 But not for the reason you think.”